Salamanca

 15 minutes

-This site is where Salamanca originated, a protohistoric settlement accidentally discovered in 1949, although scientific excavations did not begin until the 1990s.
-Archaeological excavations, carried out for over three decades, have identified remains of an Early Iron Age settlement, linked to the Soto de Medinilla plateau culture.
-Additionally, the remains of the Benedictine convent that existed on the hill until the 19th century, when it was destroyed during the Peninsular War, have been excavated and made accessible as a museum exhibit.
+This site holds the origin of Salamanca, a protohistoric settlement that was accidentally discovered in 1949, although investigations did not begin until the 1990s.
+Archaeological excavations, carried out for over three decades, have identified the remains of an Early Iron Age settlement, linked to the Meseta culture of Soto de Medinilla.
+Additionally, the remains of the Benedictine convent that existed on the hill until the 19th century, when it was destroyed during the Peninsular War, have been excavated and musealized.

 Read More